 Your family may not be ready to graduate to a minivan just yet.
 That’s okay, the all-electric Portal from Chrysler is still a concept.
 That said, it’s a concept you’re going to want to keep tabs on.
 Not only is it semi-autonomous (so, almost self-driving) and gets up to 250 miles on a full charge, but it also offers configurable back seats that slide the length of the van, and rocks futuristic doors that open/close like an elevator.
 Sorry — Holodeck.

-The ProBeam laser projector is parent-perfect for 2 reasons: First, it weighs just north of 4.5 pounds and easily fits in your hand.
+The ProBeam laser projector is parent-perfect for two reasons: First, it weighs just north of 4.5 pounds and easily fits in your hand.
 Which means you can tote it around the house, to backyard movie night, or on the big summer car camping adventure.
 Second, it uses lasers to throw 2,000 lumens of brightness and full HD (1080p) images up on the wall.
 So there’s no need to dim the lights if anybody’s scared of the dark — or you want to watch Westworld in a room without blackout shades.
 It also functions as a smart TV, uses Miracast to stream Internet content from your smartphone, and comes with LG’s Magic Remote Control for easy navigation.